platformsh/platformsh-docs/docs/src/configuration/services/vault.md

     vault_sign: "vault:sign_and_verify"
 ```

-## Use Vault
+## Use Vault KMS

-To connect your app to the Vault service, use a token that is defined in the `$PLATFORM_RELATIONSHIPS` environment variable.
+To connect your app to the Vault KMS, use a token that is defined in the `$PLATFORM_RELATIONSHIPS` environment variable.
 With this token for authentication, you can use any of the policies you [defined in your `.platform/services.yaml` file](#add-the-service).

 The following examples use cURL as an example, which you could do in a hook or after SSHing into your app environment.
 Adapt the examples for your app's language.

 ### Get the token

-In order to make any calls to Vault, you need your token.
+In order to make any calls to the Vault KMS, you need your token.
 Get it from the `$PLATFORM_RELATIONSHIPS` environment variable:

 ```bash
 echo $PLATFORM_RELATIONSHIPS | base64 --decode | jq -r ".<SERVICE_NAME>[0].password"